assimilatereality/assimilatereality.github.io/_posts/2025-12-23-systems-thinking.md

 What I've found is that the strongest systems aren't built by people who think they can understand everything, but by people who know what they don't know and design accordingly.

-In the next part, I'll examine how machine learning and deep learning technologies might serve as powerful extensions of both perception frameworks, potentially addressing some of these fundamental limitations while introducing new questions about the nature of understanding itself.
+In the next post, I'll examine how machine learning and deep learning technologies might serve as powerful extensions of both perception frameworks, potentially addressing some of these fundamental limitations while introducing new questions about the nature of understanding itself.